awsdocs/amazon-redshift-developer-guide/doc_source/c_SQL_functions_leader_node_only.md

 The documentation for each leader\-node only function includes a note stating that the function will return an error if it references user\-defined tables or Amazon Redshift system tables\.

-For more information, see [SQL Functions Supported on the Leader Node](c_sql-functions-leader-node.md)\.
+For more information, see [SQL functions supported on the leader node](c_sql-functions-leader-node.md)\.

 The following SQL functions are leader\-node only functions and are not supported on the compute nodes: